DataDog/integrations-core/docs/developer/tutorials/snmp/profile-format.md

     ```

 ##### Mapping column to tag string value
 You can use the following syntax to map OID values to tag string values.
 In the example below, the submitted metrics will be `snmp.ifInOctets` with tags like `if_type:regular1822`.
+Available in Agent 7.45.

 ```yaml
 metrics: